evoraglobal/SleepSaver/README.md

 ## How it works

-AWSleepSaver uses AWS Event Bridge and upon installation adds two rules to your environment: `SleepSaverDayRule` and `SleepSaverNightRule`.
+AWSleepSaver uses AWS Event Bridge Schedule and upon installation adds two rules to your environment: `SleepSaverDayRule` and `SleepSaverNightRule`.
 These two rules include a programmable cronjob expression which declares when day start and end times of each workday are.

 :warning: Only UTC time is supported.
 Change your cron expression for clocks going forward/back.

 The rules interface with the logic lambda function, `SleepSaverProd`and state machine `sleepSaverDelayedAppTierCF`.
 These targets go through the process of waking up/shutting down the services which include the tag `DEVDAY: TRUE`.

+The lambda has an environment variable called REGIONLIST which limits the number of regions that are scanned for tagged resources.
+If you remove this environment variable all accessible regions will be scanned.

-The tool supports the following AWS services at both a cluster and instance level:
+The tool supports the following AWS services :

 - EC2s
 - ECS
-- RDS
+- RDS (at both a cluster and instance level)
 - Elastic Beanstalks (works on an environment level)
 - Autoscale groups (ASGs)

+Note: For ASGs , Elastic beanstalks and ECS environments the number of instances will be restored to whatever level were running the night before.
+DynamoDB is used to retain this state information.

+As there can be transient errors if the application tier wakes up before the RDS databases become available.
+The RDS instances will be started 40 minutes before the application tier.
+The RDS are started at the time -defined by the cron expression.
+The Application tier T+40 minutes.
+This offset can be configured by changing the **Seconds** parameter in the **stepsyntax.json**
+If you are not using any RDS databases is recommended to reduce this figure - as there is little need to wait the 40 minutes.

 ## Prerequesites